jacechua/quantum/README.md

 # quantum-computing
-Notes on Quantum Computing.
+Notes on quantum computing.
 Information on quantum algorithms, quantum computing resources, and quantum application deployment on cloud.